DanielHVJ/Blog/Pandas/tes.md

 ```

+​
 ![png](tes_files/tes_23_0.png)

- ## MODEL ON DATA TEST
+​

+### Modeling on the Test dataset

-Finally, to test our previous model considering the same variables and specification for the Classification tree, we reply it on the Test dataset.
+Finally, to test our previous model considering the same variables and specifications for the Classification tree, we reproduce the model specifications on the Test dataset.

-We could see that the Test sample is considerable small with a size of 100 rows, and only 70 rows for the X dataset.
+We could see that the Test sample is considerably small with a size of 100 rows, and only 70 rows for the X dataset.

 ```python